nikhiljsk/Generic_regression_algo/README.md

 ## Running the program
 Once all the required libraries are installed, the program provides a CLI to work with and you are good to go.

+## Running the program on your own dataset
+You can use Generic_template.py to run the program on your own dataset, and get the error rates, so as to choose the best regression algorithm.

 Cheers :)